kristopolous/TopLevel/README.md

     </html>

-When you load the page in the browser and then go into the inspector you will sure enough see 10 paragraph blocks with numbers inside of them.
+When you load the page in the browser you will see 10 paragraph blocks with numbers inside of them.

-### This is a total game-changer.
+### This Is A Total Game-Changer.

-You can put toplevel stanzas inside of css, html, even tags.
+You can put TopLevel stanzas inside of CSS, HTML blocks, even HTML attributes.
 Take this for example:

     <div id="header">